 If You’ve been arrested:

-- Do not talk with anyone from law enforcement or the District Attorney.
+- Do not talk with anyone from law enforcement or the District Attorney, until you’ve talked to an attorney.
 It is your Constitutional right to NOT speak to law enforcement– remember, they are trying to build a case against YOU.

 - Never agree or volunteer to any request or demand from law enforcement to a search, or allow them to take anything from you without a warrant.

 - Never sign anything law enforcement or the District Attorney gives you without first talking to your lawyer.